OWASP/DevGuide/03-Build/0x04-SessionManagement.md

-﻿Assigned to LB
+Assigned to LB

 ## Overview
-Session management is required to track the state of a users journey through a web application.
+Session management is required to track the state of a user's journey through a web application.
 It is the role of a developer/designer to create or use a session management system in a way that is secure, avoiding the leaking of this information to an attacker, leading to common attack vectors such as replay of state, forging state or intercepting the state of another user.

 ## Introduction